emekaorji/idbsql/README.md

 # IDBSQL

-A high-performance library for interacting with IndexedDB using SQLite and Drizzle ORM in a separate worker thread.
+A high-performance library for interacting with IndexedDB on the browser using SQLite and Drizzle ORM in a separate worker thread.

 ## Features

+- SQLite-powered IndexedDB wrapper that brings SQL capabilities to the browser
-- Uses SQLite WASM in a web worker for better performance
+- SQLite WASM execution in dedicated web worker thread
-- Drizzle ORM for type-safe database queries
+- Type-safe query building via Drizzle ORM integration
-- In-memory database for fast queries
+- In-memory database operations for minimal latency
-- Asynchronous API with promises
+- Promise-based asynchronous API
-- TypeScript support
+- Comprehensive TypeScript type definitions

 ## Installation